A Hybrid mmWave and Camera System for Long-Range Depth Imaging: mmWave Radar Primer

 \section{mmWave Radar Primer}

 Radars, once only limited to military applications, are today used ubiquitously in a variety of applications from airport security~\cite{bjorklund2012evaluation}, automotive applications~\cite{tokoro1996automotive}, human-computer interfaces~\cite{liu2020real} and industrial automation~\cite{mazgula2020ultra}.
-A key factor which enabled this trend was the usage of mmWave frequencies which allowed for compact antenna arrays and wide bandwidths, both of which are crucial for radars' target ranging and imaging capabilities. mmWave radars, as the name suggests, use radio waves of millimeter scale wavelengths in either 60 GHz or 77-81 GHz by first actively illuminating an environment and then processing the reflections from various objects in the environment.
+A key factor which enabled this trend was the usage of mmWave frequencies which allowed for compact antenna arrays and wide bandwidths, both of which are crucial for radars' target ranging and imaging capabilities. mmWave radars, as the name suggests, use radio waves of millimeter scale wavelengths in either 60~GHz or 77-81~GHz by first actively illuminating an environment and then processing the reflections from various objects in the environment.
 This is noticeably different from modern image sensors which purely rely on passively sensing rays which make their way to the sensor.
 The reflections from the objects encode useful information such as objects' range, azimuth, elevation and velocity with respect to radar.
-The transmitted illumination and radar hardware are the main factors which limit the radars' ability to generate high resolution 3D images of the scene.
+The transmitted illumination and radar hardware are the main factors which limit the radars' ability to generate high resolution depth images of the scene.

-\sssec{Advantages of mmWave Radar: } Most commodity radars transmit a Frequency Modulated Continuous Wave (FMCW) signal which is a waveform that continuously changes its frequency over time to span a significant bandwidth $B$.
+\sssec{Advantages of mmWave Radar: } Most commodity radars transmit a Frequency Modulated Continuous Wave (FMCW) signal which continuously changes its frequency over time to span a significant bandwidth $B$.
 A radar's range resolution is fundamentally limited by this effective bandwidth of the transmitted signal as $\frac{c}{2B}$ ($c$ is speed of light).
-In the 77~GHz band, we have a theoretical range resolution of 3.75 cm over tens of meters.
-In this regard, radars are on par with time of flight LIDARs which report a similar range accuracies.
-However, unlike LIDARs, radars work in all weather conditions (rain, snow, fog) and extreme ambient lighting (sunlight)~\cite{mullen2000hybrid}.
+In the 77~GHz band, we have a theoretical range resolution of 3.75~cm over tens of meters.
+In this regard, radars are on par with time of flight lidars which report a similar range accuracies.
+However, unlike lidars, radars work in all weather conditions (rain, snow, fog) and extreme ambient lighting (sunlight)~\cite{mullen2000hybrid}.
+Commercial time of flight lidars advertise a maximum range of 100~m but depending on ambient sunlight and object reflectivity characteristics they can stop detecting objects even at 30-50~m.
+In contrast, radars today have low enough noise floor to detect objects such as cars and person between 150-300~m too.
+Moreover, while most commercial lidars are still time of flight based, FMCW radars can do Doppler processing to detect moving objects much weaker than surrounding clutter much more easily.
+These attributes favor mmWave radars for long range depth estimation.